 Fruits and berries

 Our kitchen garden is jam-packed with red currents, apples, pears, oranges, strawberries, figs and cherries, to name just a few.
-See how they are grown, then sample a few on the menu in our tea-room.
+See how they are grown, then sample a few on the tea-room menu.

 Arguably the most dramatic garden of them all, the herbaceous border is jam-packed with the brightest and utmost beautiful flowering plants of the whole garden.